 While exploring an application in the Object Browser, you can also examine the hierarchy of the application’s user interface elements (panels, toolbars, menus, editors and so on).
 Each graphical element has a corresponding item in the Object Tree window.
 There are several ways to find out what Object Tree item relates to which window or control:

-The Object Spy Window has a special target glyph () that allows you to select an onscreen element under the cursor.
-Just drag the glyph over the desired GUI element and release the mouse button (to select an element in a mobile application, drag the target glyph over the element on the Mobile Screen).
+The Object Spy Window has the target glyph.
+Use it to select an onscreen element under the cursor.
+Just drag the glyph over the desired GUI element and release the mouse button.
+To select an element in a mobile application, drag the target glyph over the element on the Mobile Screen.
 Once you do this, the corresponding object will be chosen in the Object Spy window.